BSU-Spatial-Data-in-R/assignment-2/README.md

 2. Load the `PA_designation.shp` dataset.
 What is the CRS?
 How about the extent?
 Lastly, are the geometries valid?
 If not, make them valid.
 Show your code.

-3. Use the `tigris::states()` function to download state boundaries and filter them so that you only have boundaries for WA, OR, ID, and MT.
+3. Project all of the vector datasets to the same CRS.
 Show your code.

-4. Project all of the vector datasets to the same CRS.
+How did you choose which CRS to use?

+4. Now buffer the entire `PA_designation.shp` features by 50km and calculate the resulting area.
+What is the area of the largest buffered PA?
 Show your code.

-How did you choose which CRS to use?
+3. Subset the entire `landgrab_parcel.shp` so that it only contains parcels that overlap your boffered `PA_designation.shp` object.
+How many parcels overlap the buffered PAs?
+How big is the largest parcel?
+What state has the most parcels that overlap the buffered PAs?

+4. Use the `tigris::states()` function to download state boundaries and filter them so that you only have the boundary for the state that contains the most parcels (from step 3).
+Show your code.

+5. Crop the `landgrab_parcel.shp` and `PA_designation.shp` objects using your state boundary.
+How many features remain after you've cropped the datasets?
+Show your code.

 ## Raster Data

-Speaking of land tenure, the raster dataset we'll use this week comes from the [PLACES lab](https://placeslab.org/places/) at Boston University.
+We're going to evaluate the current conditions are of the parcels that were sold in and around protected areas using two different raster datasets.
+The first comes from the [PLACES lab](https://placeslab.org/places/) at Boston University.
 This data depict land values across the contiguous United States at a fairly high resolution.
 The PLACES data was developed to better understand the costs, benefits, and motivaitons for private land conservation.
 The development and validation of this data is described in this [article](https://www.pnas.org/content/117/47/29577).
+The second is a categorical raster from the National Land Cover Dataset downloaded via the [`FedData`](https://github.com/ropensci/FedData) package. `FedData` downloads the file as a `raster` so you'll need to convert it to a SpatRaster.
+Similarly, you need to give the `get_nlcd` function a `Spatial` object so you'll need to convert your cropped parcel dataset to a SpatialPolygonsDataframe (using `as(parcelname, "Spatial")`.
+See the helpfile for more info.